 Hamstring flexibility improved by 9cm.
 This was pleasing as the initial result was poor.
 There wasn't a lot of direct hamstring stretching done but getting the glutes to activate and strengthen meant the hamstrings weren't having to compensate and overwork and therefore tighten.
 Freeing up the sciatic nerve and calf muscles also helped considerably.
 Quadriceps range was another big shift-9cm.
 The foam rolling to get rid of tension along with the hip flexor and quadricep stretches clearly did the trick.
 I was actually surprised that he got such a big improvement on both sides of the thigh (along with the opposite muscles- the hamstrings).

 There was also a a 9cm improvement in thoracic extension.
 The first result really was bad, and he'd never have done any exercises to specifically improve this, so he was only ever going to improve.
 It means lower, mid and upper spine are both more optimally positioned when sitting and he can rotate more when doing dynamic activity like running or soccer.
 Load will be more optimally absorbed through many joints below now.
 It also simply looks better as it results in a more upright posture.
 It wasn't just the thoracic extension exercises done during the warm up that caused this positive result but the pull/row meant the muscles of the mid to lower back became more active and bascially pull things back (for want of a better description) into a more open position.
 Part of this was the shoulder blades sitting down more.
 Calf range improved by 3-4cm, this was ok initially and he'd been consistent with calf stretching in the months before personal training.
 Balance hadn't improved and I had thought with all the various stretching and specific strengthening of many leg muscles that it would as a by-product.
 Clearly there needs to be more direct actual balance exercise and that has since been incorporated into the program.
 Groin flexibility also didn't change and again this obviously requires more work to shift.
 Although I don't have the knowledge or capacity to measure load through joints and how they function I'm pretty sure each one of them below the waist is now in better shape.
-In 8 weeks these are results I'm very proud of professionally and became possible through knowledge accumulated over 25 years.
+In 8 weeks these are results I'm very proud of professionally and became possible through knowledge accumulated over 25 years of personal training.
 Of course, Sean's commitment and willingness to take instruction was more than instrumental as well!!!
-THE COMMITTMENT The hourly personal training sessions were done once a week without fail for 8 weeks.
+THE COMMITTMENT The hourly personal training sessions were done once a week, without fail for 8 weeks.
 He did approximately 20 minutes of some aforementioned exercises that I suggested at home, once or twice a week.
 Many of those weeks Sean had a deep tissue massage which is also more than helpful in freeing up the tight spots.
 To really change the way the body functions you need to be prepared to be consistent and repetitious.
 This type of rehab work doesn't usually give the same gratification and runner's high effect that regular higher exertion exercise tends to.
 There is no denying it can be mundane.
 Having some company helps, struggling for motivation is common with this type of activity.
 THE TOOLS Some adjustable dumbbells set at 8kg were used for the tricep extensions and bicep curls.
 A high-level resistance (loop) band was used for the pull/row.
 A cheap, but importantly firm, foam roller was used to free up the quadriceps.
 A mat simply added to the comfort level.
 A rolling pin could be used in place of the foam roller.
 There is not a lot of expensive or flashy gear involved.
 There is no substitute for hard work and knowledge!
 THE KEY REQUIREMENTS Identifying the specific muscles to strengthen, or stretch was paramount.
-Clearly the sessions on the whole did not resemble regular general exercise.
+Clearly the ersonal training psessions on the whole did not resemble regular general exercise.
 A willingness to repeat exercises that don't do much directly to change fitness levels or reduce fat was also needed.
 Doing seemingly innocuous movements in a way which makes it challenging doesn't always feel good to the human ego.
 Progression is also required.
 The strength exercises were increased by a repetition every 2nd workout e.g. release push ups started at 3 sets of 5 reps, then in the 3rd session increased to 6 reps etc etc. That type of simple but consistent progression resulted in an impressive 10 repetition improvement over 8 weeks in how many release push ups Sean could do in a row.
 While admittedly the same strategy wasn't applied with stretching and stability exercises within the 8 weeks.
 Once re-assessed many of those exercises were upgraded to more advanced versions.
 SUMMING UP What I strive to do is give optimal value by including several aspects of fitness in an hour, in this case it meant getting as much strengthening, stretching, stabilising or activating done as possible.
-Time effectiveness is high on my agenda.
+As a personal trainer time effectiveness is high on my agenda.
 Like so many of us Sean had a busy schedule and so it was great that he could get a good return on an average weekly time investment of 80 minutes.
 As pointed toward really analysing and assessing what was needed was critical because 'for results to be terrific you need to be specific.'
 Need to move forward with getting in shape?
 A personally tailored professional exercise program could be just the answer.
 Alternatively personal training might be the best solution...
 Please also feel free to get in touch with any questions about your exercise needs or problems.
-The sessions with Sean were done at a park near his home in Belrose.
-I offer mobile personal training at people's homes or parks in nearby suburbs including Frenchs Forest, Forestville, Belrose, Killarney Heights, Davidson, Terrey Hills, St Ives, Seaforth, Roseville, East Lindfield and Mosman.
-This makes for very convenient and time effective exercise.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog(don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #personaltrainer#personaltraining#fitness#stability#corestrength#strength#balance
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #personaltrainer#personaltraining#fitness#stability#corestrength#strength#balance